MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ### Install the background service for Microsoft Search in Bing on the user's device

 Another requirement is that a background service for Microsoft Search in Bing needs to be installed on the user's device.
 This background service is included with Microsoft 365 Apps for enterprise, starting with Version 2005.
-For more information about the schedule, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).
+For more information, [review this table](#which-versions-of-microsoft-365-apps-for-enterprise-include-the-background-service-for-microsoft-search-in-bing).

 Once the background service is installed, it checks whether the setting in the Microsoft 365 admin center is selected.
 That check is made once a day.